-How can I talk to or see my family, friends and loved ones during a crisis?

-Will my personal medical equipment be taken?
+- How can I talk to or see my family, friends and loved ones during a crisis? - Will my personal medical equipment be taken? - What resources may be in shortage during a crisis? - Will my level of care change during a crisis?

-Appendix I. Crisis Standards of Care FAQ for Family and Loved Ones
+Appendix I. Crisis Standards of Care Questions for Consideration for Family and Representatives of Long-Term Care Residents